-Erica Demers is in her first season as an assistant coach with the University of Iowa soccer program.
+Erica Demers is in her third season as an assistant coach with the University of Iowa soccer program.

-Demers joins the Hawkeyes after spending the past nine seasons with UI head coach Dave DiIanni at Grand Valley State, the last two as associate head coach.
-She helped the Lakers post a 189-12-17 record, capture three NCAA Division II national titles, win nine-straight GLIAC championships and nine NCAA regional championships.
+Demers joined the UI program after spending the nine seasons with UI head coach Dave DiIanni at Grand Valley State, the final two as associate head coach.
+She helped the Lakers post a 189-12-17 record, capture three NCAA Division II national titles, win nine-straight GLIAC championships, and nine NCAA regional championships.

 Under Demers' offensive tutelage, Grand Valley State became one of the best offensive programs in the nation.
 The team set program scoring records in six-straight seasons, including a school-best 92 goals in 2010.

 Demers was instrumental in the development of All-America forward Katy Tafler, who holds the top spot in the GVSU record books with 269 points (114 goals, 41 assists) -- a total that ranks third in NCAA history.
 She also coached five GLIAC Offensive Player of the Year selections.

 In addition to her coaching duties, Demers served as the school's recruiting coordinator, camps coordinator and instructor, strength and conditioning coach, and fundraising director.
 She also was instrumental in the team's academic success, as she coached two Academic All-American of the Year honorees, eight Academic All-Americans, one Elite 88 Award winner and more than 40 athletes to GLIAC All-Academic honors during her tenure.

 Demers began her coaching career at The Citadel, where she served one season as a graduate assistant.